 5. Lansinoh NaturalWave Anti-Colic — Best for Breastfed Babies

-Founded by a breastfeeding mom over 30 years ago, Lansinoh designed this bottle specifically for babies who go back and forth between breast and bottle.
-A lactation consultant friend recommended these to me when my daughter kept refusing other bottles, and I can see why — the NaturalWave nipple is based on more than 50 years of research and is clinically proven to reduce nipple confusion.
+Founded in 1984 by a breastfeeding mom (that’s over 40 years of breastfeeding-first design), Lansinoh built this bottle specifically for babies who go back and forth between breast and bottle.
+This is one of the bottles IBCLCs most often recommend for breastfed babies who refuse other brands — and the design rationale holds up.
+The NaturalWave nipple is based on more than 50 years of breastfeeding research and is clinically proven to reduce nipple confusion.

 The nipple has a triangular base with a textured, matte surface that helps baby keep a secure latch — it doesn’t slide around the way smoother nipples can.
 The flexible tip stretches with every suck, just like a real nipple, so baby controls the milk flow at their own pace.
 The built-in Air Ventilation System (AVS) is tested and shown to reduce colic, and it’s built right into the nipple — nothing extra to take apart or scrub.